 Why do you have comments on your blog?
 It’s because you want to create a conversation with your readers, right?

-When your readers leave a comment, you should reply back to them because no one like talking to themselves.
-And even if you do this, your readers may not know that you are replying back to them.
+When your readers leave a comment, you should reply back to them because no one likes talking to themselves.
+But even if you do this, your readers may not know that you are replying back to them.

-The way I solve this is through the subscribe to comments plugin.
-Every time I respond to a commentor, they receive an automated email that I replied to their comment.
+The way I solve this is through the Subscribe to Comments plugin.
+Every time I respond to commentators, they receive automated emails notifying them of my replies to their comments.
 This encourages them to come back to Quick Sprout and comment again, which helps increase traffic.

 Plugin #7: AWeber Integration

-Your RSS subscriber count represents the amount of readers you have.
-The problem with RSS is that not everyone uses a RSS reader.
+Your RSS subscriber count represents the number of readers you have.
+The problem with it is that not everyone uses an RSS reader.

-Even though you may consider me as a sophisticated web user, I don’t user RSS and I never have.
+Even though you may consider me as a sophisticated web user, I don’t use RSS, and I never have.
 But what I do use is email.

-Don’t clutter your blog with 100s of plugins because it will only hurt your readers’ experience.
-People visit your blog because they want to read your content, so don’t add too many plugins that distract them away from that.
+Don’t clutter your blog with hundreds of plugins because it will only hurt your readers’ experience.
+People visit your blog because they want to read your content.
+Having too many plugins may be distracting to your readers.

-I personally only use a handful of plugins and most of them help increase traffic.
-So if you are thinking about installing a plugin, first think about what value it will provide to you and more importantly your readers.
+I personally only use a handful of plugins, and most of them help increase traffic.
+So, if you are thinking about installing a plugin, first think about what value it will provide to you and, more importantly, to your readers.